GCP

 kubectl get endpointslice -n kube-system #Confirm that the output shows an ILB IP address: NAME ADDRESSTYPE PORTS ENDPOINTS AGE my-endpointslice IPv4 80/TCP 10.2xx.0.1,10.2xx.0.2 12h

-kubectl annotate namespace default paloaltonetworks.com/firewall=pan-fw
+kubectl annotate namespace <namespace-to-be-annotated> paloaltonetworks.com/firewall=pan-fw